-A municipality may be authorized to conduct electrical inspections within its jurisdiction, and to charge a fee for said inspections, by the Commissioner of Commerce and Insurance.
+A municipality may be authorized by the Commissioner of Commerce and Insurance to conduct electrical inspections within its jurisdiction and to charge a fee for said inspections.
 T.C.A. § 68-102-143(b)(1).
-According to the Tennessee Department of Commerce and Insurance, thirty-one (31) municipalities were authorized to conduct electrical inspections as of March 2017.
+According to the Tennessee Department of Commerce and Insurance, thirty-five (35) municipalities have been authorized to conduct electrical inspections as of September 2023.

 This inspection authority applies to all residential, commercial, and industrial electrical inspections of new and existing structures, except for state owned properties, and electric vehicle supply equipment (with exceptions).

 In order to be authorized by the state, the municipality must make a written request, on the form approved by the state fire marshal, identifying:

 - The title and edition of the electrical code that is adopted and will be enforced.

 - The number and type of inspections that will be conducted for each inspection (final, rough-in, temporary, HVAC, etcetera).